Dear Strategic Introvert:

-Finally, I said, “It feels like having power and respect from people actually listening to what I have to say.”
+Finally, I said, “It feels like having power and respect from people listening to what I have to say.”

 This explanation seemed to hit you in an emotionally profound way.
 Your eyes rolled up towards the sky as if to say, “I wonder what’s that like?”

-It’s funny because my friends and I talked about you and your friends a lot in secrecy.
+It’s funny because my friends and I talked a lot about you and your friends in secrecy.